 The world as we know it is coming to an end, and a new one is on the way.

 “People don’t seem to understand that we aren’t on the Titanic and have to escape the iceberg,” says Rob Watson, CEO and Chief Scientist of The EcoTech International Group, who was named one of the greatest environmental brains in America by Pulitzer Prize-winning author Tom Friedman.
 “We’ve already reached the tip of the iceberg.
 Down below, the water is pouring in.
 However, some individuals refuse to leave the dance floor, while others refuse to abandon the buffet.
 But if we don’t make the difficult decisions, nature will.”

-The old “ship of civilisation” is sinking, as most of us creative people are aware.
+The old “ship of civilization” is sinking, as most of us creative people are aware.
 The good news is that a new way of living is on its way to us.
 In a Huffington Post piece, I outlined the “7 Things We Need to Do to Survive and Thrive.”
 “Let go of our addiction to Empire and return to our origins in the Earth Community,” was the eighth goal.